Rick's Free Auto Repair Advice

 What makes gasoline go bad?

-It’s the volatile components in gasoline that make it vaporize and burn and it’s those same volatile components that can affect gasoline’s shelf life if it’s not stored properly.
+The volatile components in gasoline make it vaporize and burn, and those same volatile components can affect gasoline’s shelf life if it’s not stored properly.
 So let’s take a look at what ages gasoline.

 Air makes gasoline’s volatile components evaporate out of the mixture

-Exposure to air is the #1 cause of gasoline degradation.
+Exposure to air is the #1 cause of reducing gasoline shelf life.
 Air exposure causes the volatile components in the gasoline to evaporate and leave the remaining mixture less able to vaporize and ignite.

 Air makes the remaining components oxidize and turn to gum and varnish

-Ethanol blends contain alcohol and alcohol is hygroscopic (absorbs moisture from the air).
+Ethanol blends contain alcohol, and alcohol is hygroscopic (it absorbs moisture from the air).
 If the gasoline is stored in a vented gas tank, like on a small engine, it will absorb moisture in the air.
-After about 30-day in humid conditions, the ethanol blend will go through PHASE SEPARATION, where the alcohol/water will separate from the gasoline and fall to the bottom of the tank.
+After about 30 days in humid conditions, the ethanol blend will go through PHASE SEPARATION, where the alcohol/water will separate from the gasoline and fall to the bottom of the tank.
 From that point on, the engine will be supplied with the alcohol/water combination.

 The storage container—plastic versus metal gas cans

 Many gasoline storage containers are made from plastic, mainly polypropylene/polyethylene.
 Those containers allow some of the highly volatile components to pass through the plastic and evaporate.
-Metal gas cans don’t allow that passage, so gas stored in metal gas cans tends to last longer.
+Metal gas cans don’t allow that passage, so gas stored in metal gas cans tends to increase gasoline shelf life.

-Gas stabilizer contains chemicals that slow down phase separation, prevent gum, and prevent varnish formation.
+Gas stabilizers contain chemicals that slow down phase separation and prevent gum and varnish formation.
 In addition, some fuel stabilizers contain a metal-deactivator ingredient that prevents metal oxidation in carburetors, fuel pumps, and fuel injectors.

 When to add gas stabilizer

-Add gas stabilizer at the pump when filling your gas can.
-That way it will fully mix with fresh gasoline and protect the gas right from the get-go.
+Add a gas stabilizer at the pump when filling your gas can.
+That way, it will be fully mixed with fresh gasoline and protect the gas right from the get-go.

-Some gas stabilizer manufacturers claim that gasoline stabilized with their product will last up to three years.
+Some gas stabilizer manufacturers claim that gasoline stabilized with their product extends the gasoline shelf life up to three years.

-Can you add gas stabilizer to old gas?
+Can you add a gas stabilizer to the old gas?

 You can, but it won’t do any good.
 Dead gasoline is dead.
 You can’t bring it back to life because all the volatile components are already gone and the rest of the gas has already turned to gum and varnish.